AminMahpour/PyMAP/docs/Introduction.rst

     # Get Sample data from either one or multiple files. samples contains a list of samples.
 Please see sample object documentations.
     samples = parsed_samples.get_samples()

-In the third example, we integrate Core and Annotation objects to extract methylation data:
+In the third example, we integrate Core and Annotation objects to extract methylation data from p53 gene probes:

 ..  code-block:: python
     :linenos: